codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 ## Adding annotations to the current build/image

-As a convenience feature, if
+As a convenience feature:

-1. your pipeline has a build step, and
+1. If your pipeline has a build step
-1. you want to add annotations to the present build or image,
+1. If you want to add annotations to the present build or image

 you can also define annotations in the root level of the build step and not mention the entity id and type.
 Annotations will then be added in the present build.